apollographql/apollo-server/docs/source/integrations/building-integrations.md

 Here, `httpGraphQLRequest` is the `HTTPGraphQLRequest` object constructed above.
-The `context` function is the one we determined above, either provided by the user or the default one.
+The `context` function is the one we determined above, either provided by the user or the default.
 Note how we pass the `req` and `res` objects we received from Express to the `context` function (as promised by our `ExpressContextFunctionArgument` type).

+#### Error Handling

+The `executeHTTPGraphQLRequest` method does not throw.
+Instead, it returns an object containing helpful errors and a specific `statusCode` when applicable.
+You should handle this object accordingly, based on the error handling conventions that apply to your framework.

 #### Send the response